syncfusion/blazor-docs/src/common/common/extend-and-customize-components.md

 ### RenderFragment with Razor Syntax

-The `RenderFragment` represents the segments of UI content that can be reusable in the view page based on the application logic.
+The `RenderFragment` represents the segments of UI content that can be reused in the view page based on the application logic.

 You can use [Razor Template Syntax](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/?view=aspnetcore-5.0#razor-templates) to define the `RenderFragment` in the view page.

-The below code demonstrates the RenderFragment that renders the `SfButton` component.
+The following code demonstrates the RenderFragment that renders the `SfButton` component.

 ```csharp
 @{